TVSN

-TVSN (an acronym for "Television Shopping Network") is an Australian and New Zealand broadcast, cable television and satellite television network specializing in home shopping.
+TVSN (an acronym for "Television Shopping Network") is an Australian and New Zealand broadcast, cable television and satellite television network specialising in home shopping.
 It is owned by parent company Direct Group Pty Ltd, a home marketing and shopping company based in the Sydney suburb of Frenchs Forest, which also owns sister channel Expo.

 The channel broadcasts live every day from 08:30 to 21:30 AEST.

 History

-TVSN began broadcasting in 1995 from their Lane Cove, Sydney headquarters.
+TVSN began broadcasting on 4 December 1995 from the North Ryde studios owned by Global Television (originally owned by Channel 10 Sydney) as The Value Channel.
+Warehousing was located off-site, as were the management and buying team.
+In May 1996, the channel was acquired by investors in Hong Kong and was rebranded as TVSN in June.
 It was soon listed on the Australian Stock Exchange in 1999 after sustaining some growth.
+Later in 2001, the channel moved to a purpose-built facility close by in Lane Cove, which also included onsite warehousing and management offices, being the first time all aspects of the operation were contained within the one location.

 In 2004, the network was acquired by Innovations Direct Group Pty Ltd, an Australian-based home shopping company which produces a number of direct catalogue publications, including Innovations and Homecare magazines.
 Channel operations soon moved to new facilities in Frenchs Forest alongside the parent company.
+The new studios began broadcasting between Christmas and New Year in 2006 using some technology contained in an outside Broadcast truck located in an adjacent laneway, which was eventually redundant a few months later as the control rooms were completed soon after.

+In April 2022, equity partners CPE Capital invested $40 million into its parent company Direct Group.